 Located in bottomland hardwoods near Flint Creek, this 2.5 mile round trip trail offers a wide variety of scenery.
 During winter months, waterfowl use the slough near the trail and can sometimes be seen.
 Deer, squirrels, rabbits, woodpeckers, and many other species of wildlife are often encountered along this trail.
 This is an unimproved trail and is not universally accessible.

 Amenities: Handicap Access (see note below), Hiking, Parking

 U.S. Fish & Wildlife Service (USFWS)

-Portions of the trail itself are accessible, but due to beaver activity and flooded areas, only a few hundred yards of trail is useable.
-A boardwalk across the flooded area is scheduled to be built within two years.
+Portions of the trail itself are accessible with a hard packed finely crushed gravel surface, but due to beaver activity and flooded areas, only a few hundred yards of trail is useable.
+A boardwalk across the flooded area is planned for the future.

 From the intersection of US Hwy 31 and AL Hwy 67 in Decatur, AL, drive south on Hwy 31 3.5 miles through Flint City to Red Bank Road.
 Turn left onto Red Bank Road, just before the railroad overpass, and drive 1.0 mile east on Red Bank Road, cross Flint Creek on Red Bank Bridge, then immediately turn left into the Dancy Bottoms access area.
 The walking trail begins at the small parking area aside Flint Creek.

 The BP-Amoco Environmental Trail (Site #18, Central Loop) is situated the middle of the extensive agricultural fields that lie just west of Decatur.
 BP-Amoco has preserved this corner of prime woodland and marsh habitat for waterfowl and possibly r …